Psychology A-Level at The Swan

 Taking an A-Level in Psychology will give you a good grounding in the subject and will help to decide whether you would like to become a professional psychologist.
 These people may work in research, in the healthcare system (as therapists or clinical psychologists), in business (as occupational psychologists) or in the Prison system (as forensic psychologists).
 Psychology is also useful in many other careers because it develops a number of transferable skills which are useful in many jobs and professions.

-A 5 in GCSE maths and a 5 in at least one of GCSE English literature or language
+5 in any GCSE Science and a 5 in at least one of GCSE English Literature or Language

 AQA Psychology (7182)